Knockfierna County Limerick

 Beautiful Place To Go For A Walk

-The trail has a wonderful 360-degree view of the county of Limerick, North Cork, South Tipperary and North Kerry and across the River Shannon in County Clare.
-It really has some spectacular views from its summit.
+It really has some spectacular views from the summit.
 All along the path to the top of Knockfierna are old famine houses which will give you a great idea of what life was like up there before the dreadful famine hit causing a lot of destruction and pain to the families who lived up there.
-Wild berries are plentiful up on the hill growing wild and plentiful.
+Wild berries are plentiful up on the hill growing wild all around.

-There are old ogham stones up on Knockfierna too.
-There is also a cave at the top of the summit of the hill, a lot of people find this hard to find to walk up to.
+There are old Ogham stones up on Knockfierna too.
+There is also a cave at the top of the summit of the hill, a lot of people find this hard to find and to walk up to the top.
 Not a lot of people know that Knockfierna is actually a dormant volcano.

 Thousands of years ago it was an active volcano back in the ages of dinosaurs.
 There is no fear of the mountain exploding though it has been dormant for a very long time its shape came for pouring lava millions of years ago.

-During festive times of the year, local farmers for Knockfierna set up big bonfire nights to celebrate new years, Easter and Halloween and also the harvest in August, September.
+During festive times of the year, local farmers from Knockfierna set up big bonfires to celebrate the coming of the new year, Easter and Halloween and also the harvest in August, September.
 These are great nights enjoyed by everyone who attends and there do be a bit of traditional music too.

 Knockfierna has many tales of folklore and fairy activity.
-Many locals have said to have seen Shadow men on the path of the hill of truth.
-Around the dusk time, this tall men with tall hats haunt the path up to the summit of Knockfierna.
+Many locals have said to have seen shadow men on the path of the hill of truth.
+Around dusk time, this tall men with tall hats haunt the path up to the summit of Knockfierna.

 They are relatively harmless but can come as a real surprise while your out for your walk.
 It is said these tall dark shadows come from the dead people who died on the hill during the great famine.
 Hundreds perished on Knockfierna.